 You could be outside on a beautiful sunny day doing a bit of gardening, taking out the trash, or even doing a little DIY or odd jobs around the house and your elbow pain will strike seemingly out of nowhere.
 The pain can get so bad on the outside of your elbow that even gripping a coffee mug is near impossible or you can’t do it without thinking in the back of your mind that you could spill this hot coffee on yourself at anytime – or even worse burn someone else.

 If you have recently fallen onto a hard surface and struck your elbow then this is the most likely reason for your pain.
 In most cases, your pain will disappear in a few days, especially if you apply some ice to it and elevate it at night.
+Elevating your elbow above the level of your heart will help prevent the pooling of blood in your elbow and maintain good blood flow.

 But what if you don’t recall falling onto your affected elbow and are at a loss as to why the outside of your elbow hurts, especially when you bend your wrist upwards or squeeze or grip anything?